beaker-project/beaker-project.org/dev/proposals/enhanced-user-groups.rst

     group members)
   * Ability to change the job retention policy (currently allowed for all group members)
+  * Ability to let submission delegates run jobs on group assets (currently allowed for all group members)

 * Group deletion.
 The initial iteration does not allow groups to be deleted, or even hidden.
 If subgroup management is added, and the associated UI